Online Session Locator

 2. Critical Analyses of the Experiences and Perspectives of Multiply-Marginalized Undergraduate Engineering Students [view paper]

-Dr. Corin L. Bowen (California State University, Los Angeles), Joseph Valle (Purdue University at West Lafayette (COE)), Shannon M Clancy (Elizabethtown College), and Dr. Kaylla Cantilina (Northeastern University)
+Dr. Corin L. Bowen (California State University, Los Angeles), Joseph Valle (Purdue University – West Lafayette (College of Engineering)), Shannon M Clancy (Elizabethtown College), and Dr. Kaylla Cantilina (Northeastern University)

 3. WIP: QuantCrit Analysis of the Impacts of Teaching Innovations on Student Development [view paper]